 Many RV owners suggest using Napisan (or similar) products.
 These, contain sodium percarbonate, a chemical that (in water), breaks down to soda ash and hydrogen peroxide.
 An additive makes the faecal matter smell less bad.

-Napisan works well from an RV user viewpoint, but content information about other products is hard to obtain.
+Napisan (brand) works well from an RV user viewpoint, but content information about other products is hard to obtain.
 This concerns as some may include chemicals poisonous to marine life.
 Some makers warn their product is safe to use in septic and similar systems.

 Safe Toilet Chemicals - Napisan - a Professional View

 Emeritus Professor Ian Jenkins (previously Professor of Chemistry at Griffith University) has kindly provided an independent professional opinion.

 The authoritative article explains the active ingredient (in Napisan and associated products) that does the job is from 25%-35% sodium percarbonate.
 You can buy sodium carbonate (100%) in bulk.
 Brewing supply companies sell it for about $5.50 a kilo.
 Emeritus Professor Jenkins explains how to use it.
 Click here to access it.